gist-writer/gist-writer.github.io/README.md

 - **Installable** — works as a PWA on iOS and Android, lives on your home screen
 - **Share** — copy a direct link to any gist; opens in edit mode for owners, read-only for everyone else
 - **Dark / light mode** — follows your system preference automatically
+- **Images** — paste any image URL directly into the editor and it embeds inline; supports imgur and any direct `.jpg .png .gif .webp .svg` link

 ## Use it